 Download the Lumberjack Builder app.

-You will need transcripts one one of the compatible formats supported by Builder.
-Builder supports a wide range of text, and document formats, as well as Speechmatics JSON (only Speechmatics JSON, not other JSON formats) format transcripts.
+You can order transcripts from within Builder (see Order Transcripts in Builder below), which is recommended, or you can use your own transcripts one one of the compatible formats supported by Builder.
+Builder supports a wide range of text, and document formats.

 Builder is a document based app, which means that you can work on many projects simultaneously, each in their own document.
 Each document is self contained (other than media) and can be shared between users.
 Builder documents have a .ljb suffix.
 Each document can have multiple stories.